zach-long/foundryvtt-degenesis/README.md

 # foundryvtt-degenesis
-A Degenesis Game System for FoundryVTT.
+An unofficial Degenesis Game System for FoundryVTT.